EliseWindbloom/AutoActionPy/README.md

 - `screenshot "savename.png"` - Take screenshot
 - `screenshot_region "savename.png"` - Take screenshot of last region (takes full screenshot if not available)
 - `run <program>` - Launch a program

+`wait_file` can be called a few different ways:
+  1) `wait_file "path/to/folder"` - This will wait for any file to change/be created inside that folder
+  2) `wait_file` "path/to/folder/*.wav" - This will wait for any file of the given filetype to change/be created
+  3) `wait_file "path/to/folder/myfile.txt"` - This will wait for the file named myfile.txt to be modified
+  4) `wait_file` also saves two special variables that can be called later by `type`, these are `%LAST_FILENAME%` and `%LAST_FILEPATH%`.
+You can use them like this:
+    - `type "last file saved was: %LAST_FILENAME%"` and `type "The full filepath was %LAST_FILEPATH%"`

 ## 🎯 Conditional Commands